Last Updated on November 5, 2022

 Located near Krabi, Than Bok Khorani National Park makes a great day trip.
-Famous for its lush vegetation, limestone formations, scenic waterfalls, and underground caves, the park is made of several smaller area in Northern Krabi, most of which you can easily visit.
+Famous for its lush vegetation, limestone formations, scenic waterfalls, and underground caves, the park is made of several smaller areas in Northern Krabi, most of which you can easily visit.

 Erawan National Park

 Erawan National Park is famous for its waterfalls and emerald green pond.
 The color of the water is surreal.
-The park is great for light treks.
-The trails are well maintained and highly frequented.
+The park offers a couple of easy hikes with the trails being well maintained and highly frequented.

 The park’s entrance fee is 300THB.
 You can rent camping equipment and bicycles at the visitor center.